-† A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings.
+A vent shall not terminate directly above a sidewalk or paved driveway that is located between two single family dwellings and serves both dwellings.

-‡ Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor.

-Manufacturer's recommendation.
-Must be in accordance with local installation codes and requirements of the gas supplier.
+Permitted only if veranda, porch, deck, or balcony is fully open on a minimum of two sides beneath the floor.
+Clearance in accordance with local installation codes and the requirements of the gas supplier.